XenitAB/xenitab.github.io/docs/xks/operator-guide/github.md

 ### Workflow

-Just like in azure devops case we have created a [basic pipeline](https://github.com/XenitAB/azure-devops-templates/terraform-docker-github/README.md) for easy use.
+Just like in the Azure DevOps case we have created a [basic pipeline](https://github.com/XenitAB/azure-devops-templates/terraform-docker-github/README.md) for easy use.

-Below you can find a example pipeline that uses the github action workflow.
+Below you can find an example pipeline that uses the Github Actions workflow.
 Read further down to see how to create the secrets needed to run the pipeline.

 You should store this GitHub action in your Terraform repository under `.github/workflows/name.yaml`